woowenjun99/tp/docs/UserGuide.md

 - `CURRENCY`: Compulsory argument.
 A registered currency.
 - `AMOUNT` : Compulsory argument.
 The amount to be deposited.
 - `[DESCRIPTION]`: Optional argument.
 Is set to `NIL` if not provided.
+- `[DESCRIPTION]` must consist of at least one non-space character.
+- Multiple consecutive spaces in `[DESCRIPTION]` will be replaced with a single space.
 - An error will be thrown if either the `CURRENCY` or `AMOUNT` is not provided, the `CURRENCY` is not one of the registered currencies, the `AMOUNT` is not numeric or the account with the `CURRENCY` does not exist.